Gamma-gamma Model#

 Once we have the posterior distribution of the parameters, we can use the expected_average_profit method to compute the conditional expectation of the average profit per transaction for a group of one or more customers.

-expected_spend = model.expected_customer_spend(
+expected_spend = model.expected_customer_spend(data=summary_with_money_value)

 Let’s see how it looks for a subset of customers.